Birational geometry of Calabi-Yau pairs and 3-dimensional Cremona transformations: The Sarkisov program for Mf CY pairs

 where $Z\to X$ is a Mori divisorial contraction, and $Z\dasharrow X^\prime$ is a sequence of Mori flips, flops and antiflips. \item A \emph{Sarkisov link of type~(II)} is a commutative diagram

-where $Z\to X$ and $Z' \to X'$ are Mori divisorial contractions, and $Z\dasharrow Z'$ is a sequence of Mori flips, flops and antiflips. \item A \emph{Sarkisov link of type~(III)} is the inverse of a link of type~(I). \item A \emph{Sarkisov link of type~(IV)} is a commutative diagram
+where $Z\to X$ and $Z' \to X'$ are Mori divisorial contractions, and $Z\dasharrow Z'$ is a sequence of Mori flips, flops and antiflips.
+Moreover, under their natural identification, the image of the effective cone $\Eff(Z)=\Eff(Z')$ in $N^1(Z/S)=N^1(Z'/S)$ is generated by the classes of the exceptional divisors of $Z\to X$ and $Z' \to X'$. \item A \emph{Sarkisov link of type~(III)} is the inverse of a link of type~(I). \item A \emph{Sarkisov link of type~(IV)} is a commutative diagram